Close

 What is lead?

-Lead is a natural occurring metal used in a variety of products and materials.
-Exposure to lead even in small amount can affect multiple body systems and can be particularly harmful to young children.
+Lead is a naturally occurring metal used in various products and materials.
+Exposure to lead, even in small amounts, can affect multiple body systems and be particularly harmful to young children.

 How does lead exposure occur?